 Figure 3.1: The supply chain in education and research training in agriculture in Australia.
-Each box represents separate
+Each box represents separate components in the chain; the yellow arrows are determining directions65.

 Much has been written of the poor image of agriculture in the first decade or so of this century.
-An active campaign to change that perception, together with a buoyant job market and the concerns about global food security, have resulted in a substantial turnaround and the portents for improving the supply of agricultural graduates are encouraging.
+An active campaign to change that perception, together with a buoyant job market and the concerns about global food security, have resulted in a substantial turnaround and the portents for improving the supply of agricultur graduates are encouraging.
 Action in the school system in promoting agriculture and food, together with associated positive media coverage, has helped to improve community attitudes as well.